yto/compact-countdown-timer/README.md

 1. Click the extension icon in Chrome's toolbar.
 2. Use the slider to set your countdown duration.
 3. Mouse-over the timer to reveal volume and other settings.
-4. Click **Start** to begin the countdown.
+4. Start the countdown by clicking the displayed time or moving the slider.
 The alarm plays immediately when time reaches 00:00.

 ## License